Marbys/FoodDeliveryApp/README.md

 # FoodDeliveryApp

+## Building and running the application without docker
+### Prerequisites

-## Building and running the application
+## Building and running the application without docker